Pakistan defends flood response after over 270 people killed in northwestern district

-In Kishtwar district, teams are continuing their efforts in the remote village of Chositi, looking for dozens of missing people after the area was hit by flash floods last week.
-At least 60 were killed and some 150 injured, about 50 of them critically.

-In Pakistan, authorities on Sunday defended their response to climate-induced flash floods that killed more than 270 people in a single northwestern district.
+BUNER, Pakistan (AP) — Rescuers recovered dozens more bodies from the rubble of collapsed homes in a northwestern district of Pakistan, bringing the death toll to at least 274, as authorities defended their response to the flooding and said they did not need any foreign help at this point.

+Heavy rains and flooding also killed dozens of people in neighboring Kashmir.

-Mohammad Suhail, a spokesman for the emergency service, said 54 bodies were found after hours-long efforts in Buner, a mountainous district in Khyber Pakhtunkhwa province, where torrential rains and cloudbursts triggered massive flooding on Friday.
-Similar cloudburst have also caused devastations in the Indian-administered Kashmir.
+Mohammad Suhail, a spokesman for Pakistan's emergency service, said 54 bodies were found in Buner, a mountainous area in Khyber Pakhtunkhwa province, where torrential rains and cloudbursts triggered massive flooding on Friday.

-Suhail said several villagers remain missing, and search efforts are focused on areas where homes were flattened by torrents of water that swept down from the mountains, carrying massive boulders that smashed into houses like explosions.

 Authorities have warned of more deluges and possible landslides between now and Tuesday, urging local administrations to remain on alert.
 Higher-than-normal monsoon rains have lashed the country since June 26 and killed more than 600.